smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ---
 ---
 ---
-## 🟩 HDR/SDR profiles:
-* Monitor .icc/icm profile
-* put ICC Profiles in here open ⊞ Win+R %SystemDrive%Windows/System32/spool/drivers/color
-* open ⊞ Win+R colorcpl.exe (click add and add ICC profiles, click Add as HDR Profile for hdr icc profiles)
-* find manufactures icc profile or search for them or buy a monitor calibration tool (or use phone) (calibration is subjective in color spaces because nobody knows what they are doing)
-* HDR adds a little latency
-* use Video > Adjust video image settings > RTX video enhancement > super resolution/high dynamic range to enhance content
-#
-* Windows HDR Calibration
-* download MicrosoftCorporationII.WindowsHDRCalibration_1.0.152.0_neutral_~_8wekyb3d8bbwe.Msixbundle (or newer)
-* turn monitor on HDR mode
-* turn on HDR in windows
-* games can override max nits and keep it in mind you are calibrating a white box
-* leave the color saturation section on 0 and do that elsewhere or make multiple profiles
-* calibrate
-#
-* interesting SDR/HDR calibration (not recommended just test)
-* System > Display > Color profile > sRGB to Gamma2.2 (srgb_to_gamma2p2_sdr.icm) (SDR)
-* System > Display > Color profile > SDR ACM: srgb_d50 [ srgb_to_gamma2p2.cal ] (srgb_to_gamma2p2_400_mhc2.icm) (HDR)
-* find these on github they have a nice gamma roll from zero but crush black levels
----
----
----
 ## 🟩 monitors:
 * ideal distance your eyes should be for 4k 27inch monitor (min 16.8inch/max 20.4inch) and pointing at 33.3% below the top of your monitor flat
 * only ever use your monitor to change sharpness disable it everywhere else